dt-alliances/cas-quickstart/INTERACTIVE.md

 1. Click the `Create subscription` button

-## Step 2: Review
+## Step 3: Review

 The new webhook should look like this

 <img src="images/webhook-int-list.png" width="75%" height="75%">

-## Step 3: Adjust the webhook configuration in GIT
+## Step 4: Adjust the webhook configuration in git

-A UI enhancement is coming, but for now you need to manually adjust the `webhook.yaml` to tell Cloud Automation web service to wait for the custom task to send back finished status.
+The UI enhancement is coming, but for now you need to manually adjust the `webhook.yaml` to tell Cloud Automation web service to wait for the custom task to send back finished status.

 1. Open up the project in your git upstream repo and adjust the `webhook/webhook.yaml` file in the `master` branch